jamilservicos/gdrive-tingodb/README.md

     dbGoogle: "ID Folder in Google Drive"
 })

-# Used for Uplaod/Download collections on start app
+Used for Uplaod/Download collections on start app
-# return Promise

 gDrive.upDownCols()
     .then(() => {
         console.log("done")
     })

-# For update your collections with google drive use sync
+For update your collections with google drive use sync

 gDrive.sync()
 console.log("done");